 The benefit of using an OVP is consolidating all of your video management in one place.
 In most cases, this is grossly more cost-effective than building the technology yourself or working with several different vendors for various point solutions which would, in turn, result in accumulating fees and extra cost.

-a player, wrap ads around the content, and display it on a webpage to users.
+The value proposition behind an OVP for publishers is simple: load videos into a player, wrap ads around the content, and display it on a webpage to users.
 Yet, for decades, legacy OVP providers have focused almost exclusively on the first part of that process, while ignoring the need for revenue generation or scalable content management tools.
 These oversights have led to two major gaps in the market.

 Consumer appetite for video seems endless: In 2023, people are watching an average of 17 hours of online video per week.
 But, producing original content can be daunting (and expensive).
 Despite advances in AI-powered, no-code software, many legacy OVPs still lack these automations that, for example, could automatically turn text articles into video clips, or syndicate relevant playlists.